DelevoXDG/FlashcardMaster/docs/srs.md

 1. **Flashcard Deck Selection:**
 	- Allow users to select one or more flashcard decks to include in the playlist.
 2. **Difficulty Selection:**
-	- e.g. light or hard.
+	- e.g. light, hard or random.
-	- Sort the flashcards within the playlist based on the selected difficulty level.
+	- Sort the flashcards within the playlist based on the selected difficulty level or order them randomly based on user's preference.
 3. **Study Type Customization:**
-	- e.g. revision or learning.
+	- e.g. revision, learning or random.
-	- Sort the flashcards within the playlist based on the selected study type.
+	- Sort the flashcards within the playlist based on the selected study type or order them randomly based on user's preference.

 ### 3.3.
 Flashcard Display
 Once the playlist is created the study session can be started.
 It supports different modes such as: